With a population of over 2 million, New Mexico has an astonishing number of ghost towns.

 Located in the southwestern county of Sierra, Chloride started as a mining community after chlorargyrite was found in the banks along a stream.
-Chlorargyrite is also known as silver chloride, giving the community an easy name to remember.
+Chlorargyrite is also silver chloride, giving the community an easy name to remember.
 Chloride grew large enough a post office was established and continued operating until its final days in 1956.

-Chloride, New Mexico witnessed a tremendous economic boost in the 1880s after Harry Pye, a mule skinner and prospector, discovered silver while delivering fright for the U.S. Army in 1879.
+Chloride, New Mexico, witnessed a tremendous economic boost in the 1880s after Harry Pye, a mule skinner and prospector, discovered silver while delivering fright for the U.S. Army in 1879.
 Once Pye’s delivery contract was completed with the Army in 1881, he and two other individuals staked a claim in the land where the silver was first found.

-The community evolved from a tent city to a town with 100 homes, a population of approximately 3,000 at its peak, nine saloons, three general stores, boarding houses, a doctor’s office, a stage line, lawyer’s office, butcher shops, a candy store, and even a newspaper known as The Black Ranger.
+The community evolved from a tent city to a town with 100 homes, a population of approximately 3,000 at its peak, nine saloons, three general stores, boarding houses, a doctor’s office, a stage line, a lawyer’s office, butcher shops, a candy store, and even a newspaper known as The Black Ranger.

 Having mined around $500,000 in silver and ore, the town was well on its way to becoming even larger and more well-known than it was.
-However, the Apache Indians did not appreciate what the miners were doing to the land and became the biggest threat to their further success.
+However, the Apache Indians did not appreciate what the miners were doing to the land, and became the biggest threat to their further success.
 In one of Chloride’s attacks, it is believed the founder Harry Pye was murdered when his gun jammed, and he suffered from fatal wounds.

-The town could have continued to grow, mine, and find success even as the founder had been killed in an attack, but when the prices of silver dropped substantially in 1893, the town realized they could no longer profit and sustain a financially stable life.
+The town could have continued to grow, mine, and find success even as the founder had been killed in an attack, but when the prices of silver dropped substantially in 1893, the town realized it could no longer profit and sustain a financially stable life.

-Today, the population of Chloride is around 20 people that include many descendants of the original founders.
-Most of the buildings are owned by a married couple residing in the town with the intention to restore what can be repaired and use one of the general stores as a museum for tourists.
+Today, the population of Chloride is around 20 people, including many descendants of the original founders.
+Most buildings are owned by a married couple residing in the town to restore what can be repaired and use one of the general stores as a museum for tourists.
 There are two cemeteries and a 200-year-old tree in the middle of town known as the “Hanging Tree.”

 Dawson, New Mexico

-Over 6,000 feet of an electric-powered railway was used to connect the mines through entries or underground lines.
+Over 6,000 feet of an electric-powered railway connected the mines through entries or underground lines.
 Rail cars would be loaded inside the mines, taken outside, and transported to facilities in Dawson.
-Mines 5 and 7 connected through an underground line to mines 1-4 and 6.
+Mines 5 and 7 are connected through an underground line to mines 1-4 and 6.
 Mines 8-10 were connected to each other but not to the other seven.

 There were two disasters in Dawson that unfortunately led to the shutdown and end of a once-thriving community.
-The first disaster to hit was on October 22, 1913, when an explosion occurred in Stag Canyon Mine #2.
+The first disaster hit on October 22, 1913, when an explosion occurred in Stag Canyon Mine #2.
 The blast was so strong it could be felt two miles away in the town.
-The cause of the explosion was determined to be from a dynamite charge being set off while the mine was in operation.
+The cause of the explosion was determined to be a dynamite charge being set off while the mine was in operation.